 Properly removing a large amount of basement mold requires a professional mold remediation specialist.
 However, you can probably get rid of small amounts yourself.
-See the EPA’s Mold Cleanup in Your Home for more information.
+See the EPA’s Mold Cleanup in Your Home

 Prevent Basement Mold via a Drain Tile System

 After you get rid of any existing basement mold, you’ll have to take some steps to ensure it doesn’t return.
 The best way to do that is to properly waterproof your basement via a drain tile system.
 A drain tile system isn’t merely a barrier erected to keep water out of the basement.
 A drain tile system works by preventing water from building up in the soil around the foundation.
 If the soil around your home’s foundation is dry, there’s no water to get into your basement.

 A drain tile basement waterproofing system works by making sure any excess water in the soil around the foundation is channeled into a sump pit and then expelled away from the foundation by gravity or a sump pump.
 There are two types of drain tile systems: exterior and interior.

 Exterior drain tile system